 top of page

-Charles Birnbaum is a sculptor and a self-taught photographer.
-He graduated from Kansas City Art Institute where he studied ceramics and was one of a select group of the esteemed Ken Ferguson’s “ceramic stars.”
-Charles’s early work questioned the cultural premises and constraints of “craft” by producing postmodern interpretations of ancient European and Asian forms.
-After doing graduate work at Tyler School of Art, he began sealing, altering and re-contextualizing vessels forms and then began creating abstract porcelain sculptures.
+Charles Birnbaum is both a sculptor and self-taught photographer who graduated from Kansas City Art Institute, where he studied ceramics under Ken Ferguson, one of the most influential ceramic artists and teachers in America.
+Birnbaum’s early work challenged the cultural boundaries of "craft" through postmodern interpretations of ancient European and Asian ceramics.
+After graduate studies at Tyler School of Art, he began re-contextualizing vessels into organic forms, which led to fully abstract porcelain sculptures.

-He lives and works in New York City, creating one-of-a-kind gallery and commissioned sculptures that have been exhibited in solo and group exhibitions throughout the U.S. and abroad and they are in multiple private collections, including those of the design world luminary Hilda Longinotti, Ronald Kuchta, the renowned former Director of the Everson Museum of Arts and editor of American Ceramics, Jack Lenor Larsen's Longhouse Reserve, the Kapfenberg Cultural Center of Austria, and the Museum of Modern Ceramic Art in Mino, Japan.
-His recent series of wall installations have been very well-received, and he is currently creating a large site-specific wall piece composed of multiple porcelain sculptures.
+Based in New York City, Birnbaum creates one-of-a-kind gallery and commissioned sculptures exhibited in solo and group shows throughout the U.S. and internationally.
+His work resides in prestigious private collections including those of Jack Lenor Larsen's Longhouse Reserve, design luminary Hilda Longinotti, Ronald Kuchta (former Director of the Everson Museum of Arts and editor of American Ceramics), The Baxter Museum in Florida, Austria's Kapfenberg Cultural Center, and Japan's Museum of Modern Ceramic Art in Mino.

 bottom of page